NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/spatialData/spatialData.md

     # create object for sensor positions file

     pos <- soilT$sensor_positions_00041

     # view column names

     names(pos)

     ##  [1] "siteID"               "HOR.VER"              "name"                 "description"
     ##  [5] "start"                "end"                  "referenceName"        "referenceDescription"
     ##  [9] "referenceStart"       "referenceEnd"         "xOffset"              "yOffset"
     ## [13] "zOffset"              "pitch"                "roll"                 "azimuth"
-    ## [17] "referenceLatitude"    "referenceLongitude"   "referenceElevation"   "publicationDate"
+    ## [17] "referenceLatitude"    "referenceLongitude"   "referenceElevation"   "eastOffset"
+    ## [21] "northOffset"          "xAzimuth"             "yAzimuth"             "publicationDate"

     # view table

     View(pos)

 The sensor locations are indexed by the `HOR.VER` variable - see the
 <a href="https://data.neonscience.org/file-naming-conventions" target="_blank">file naming conventions</a>
 page for more details.

-Using `unique()` we can view all the location indexes in this file.
+Using `unique()` we can view all the location indices in this file.

     unique(pos$HOR.VER)